Bren2010/draft-key-transparency/draft-mcmillion-key-transparency.md

 ~~~

 where `key` is the full search key, `counter` is the counter of times that the
-key has been updated (starting at 0), and `VRF.Nh` is the output size of the
+key has been updated (starting at 0 for a key that was just created), and
-ciphersuite VRF in bytes.
+`VRF.Nh` is the output size of the ciphersuite VRF in bytes.

 The parent nodes of a prefix tree are serialized as: